Search Articles

 Thank you very much for joining in the fun and learning!
 Please share your thoughts (please be thorough) in the “Ask a Question” area below about what inspired you in this presentation!
 Include what type of practitioner you are, so that we can all see your unique perspective.

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-Robin Eldib
+Robin Eldib says:

 Loved all the suggestions for stimulating the parasympathetic system.
 Things I would have thought off like flowers, humming, moisturizing the skin w clean oils, looking at the sun rise, writing out in a few words why we are grateful for something.

-Daniela Lafond
+Daniela Lafond says:

 This talk is so on point for our times!
 I especially loved the concrete ways we can activate the vagal nerve and those actions that we can easily do.
 In the daily rush, it is easy to forget to focus on the good, to be grateful, to breathe and to notice the beauty around us.

-Monique Johnson
+Monique Johnson says:

 Thank you Tracy for your education, inspiration & empowerment.